Jerryblessed/sonarhealth/README.md

 ---

-## ✅ Training Models for Breath Safe
+## ✅ Training Models for PulmoSonar

 [🧠 Model Training Guide](https://github.com/Jerryblessed/breathsafe/tree/main/train)
 🧩 **Learn how to train your own model for this project**